Global - English

 About Signify

 Signify (Euronext: LIGHT) is the world leader in lighting for professionals and consumers.
-We unlock the extraordinary potential of light for brighter lives and a better world.
-Our advanced products, systems and data-enabled services deliver business value and transform life in homes, buildings and public spaces.
-In 2024, we had sales of EUR 6.1 billion, approximately 29,000 employees and a presence in over 70 countries.
-We feature in the Dow Jones Sustainability World Index and hold the EcoVadis Platinum rating, placing in the top one percent of companies assessed.
-News from Signify can be found in the Newsroom, on LinkedIn, Instagram and X. Information for investors is located on the Investor Relations page.
+We proudly bring to market the world’s best lighting brands, from Signify, Philips, Philips Hue, Signify Interact, Signify Dynalite, Color Kinetics and many more.
+Our advanced products, connected systems and services unlock the extraordinary potential of light for brighter lives and a better world.
+In 2025, we had sales of EUR 5.8 billion, approximately 27,000 employees, and a presence in over 70 markets.
+We are in the Dow Jones Sustainability World Index and hold the EcoVadis Platinum rating.

 More press releases